Struggling to manage all your writing, publishing, and promotion deadlines? Here are the project management tools I recommend for writers!

 - Get the most out of the free version, but don’t be afraid to pay

 - Use it!
 Systems won’t work if you don’t use them!

 As you step fully into your author career, it’s no longer enough to sit and write when the muse calls on you.
 You have writing deadlines, events, marketing responsibilities, and so on.
-A project management system will ensure you stay organized, on track and are highly efficient.
+A project management system for writers will ensure you stay organized, on track and are highly efficient.

 Looking for more systems and tools for writers?
 Check out the other episodes in this series:

 - Systems and Tools for Marketing Your Book